phylotastic/phylobot/README.md

 ## NCBI

-`@phylobot #map Formica` will give you a link to that taxon at NCBI.
+`@phylobot #ncbi Formica` will give you a link to that taxon at NCBI.

 ## EOL